Aksellercan/MediaTab/README.md

 ## MediaTab

-Shows tabs playing media and integrates with Spotify SDK
+Firefox extension that shows tabs playing media and controls Spotify playback using Spotify API